COVID-19

 New Diagnostic Tools and Prophylactic Treatments

-In the MistraL project artificial intelligence, chest X-ray and antigen-based diagnostic tests will be combined to enable and improve diagnosis of COVID-19 patients in low-income settings.
+In the MistraL project artificial intelligence, chest X-ray and antigen-based diagnostic tests are combined to enable and improve diagnosis of COVID-19 patients in low-income settings.

 The aim of the DAVINCI project is to develop a simple, low-cost device that can detect antibodies against SARS-CoV-2, using saliva.
 The project seeks to identify individuals who have been previously infected with SARS-CoV-2 and to provide novel insights into the variations in the immune response to COVID-19.
 Both projects are financed by the Botnar Research Centre for Child Health Care (BRCCH).

-Together with the University of Geneva, Swiss TPH is conducting an open-label cluster randomised trial, the COPEP trial, to assess the efficacy, safety and acceptability of same-day LPV/r-based post-exposure prophylaxis compared to standard of care for asymptomatic individuals exposed to individuals diagnosed with SARS-CoV-2.
+Together with the University of Geneva, Swiss TPH conducted an open-label cluster randomised trial, the COPEP trial, to assess the efficacy, safety and acceptability of same-day LPV/r-based post-exposure prophylaxis compared to standard of care for asymptomatic individuals exposed to individuals diagnosed with SARS-CoV-2.

 As part of the NIIDS project, Swiss TPH and partners are developing a novel integrated infectious disease diagnosis and surveillance system to improve triage, diagnosis and management of diseases in migrants and refugees in Ethiopia.
 The project is assessing major healthcare needs, as well as setting up a platform to support the diagnosis and management of clinically relevant infectious diseases, including COVID-19.
 The NIIDS project also collects evidence on non-communicable diseases (NCDs), mental health, reproductive health, nutritional deficiencies and infectious diseases.
 The data serve as a basis to inform clinical guidelines, design interventions and validate novel versatile diagnostic platforms, such as a sophisticated digital urine sensor device for rapid disease severity assessment.
 The project is funded by the Stanley Thomas Johnson Foundation.